snowdj/udothemath1984.github.io/_posts/2017-07-27-great_blogger.md

 description: An informative resource of computers and machine learning
 ---

 [Adam Geitgey](https://medium.com/@ageitgey) continously shares useful tips and insightful opinion on machine learning.
+Stay tuned to catch the [wind](http://idioms.thefreedictionary.com/catch+wind+of).